Henryk91/note/README.md

 ### Development mode

 In dev mode, 2 servers are running.
-The front end code will be served by a webpack dev server for hot and live reloading.
-The Express code will be served by a node server using nodemon to automatically restart the server whenever server side code changes.
+The front end code is served by a webpack dev server for hot and live reloading (now in `frontend/`).
+The Express code is served by a node server using ts-node-dev (now in `backend/`) to automatically restart whenever server side code changes.

 ### Production mode

-In the production mode, only 1 server is running.
-Client side code will be bundled into static files using webpack and served by the Node.js/Express server.
+In production, only the backend server runs.
+Client side code is bundled into static files using webpack and served by the Node.js/Express server from `/dist`.

 ### Testing

-Testing is done with a Jest/Enzyme combination.
-The folder also contains a snapshot folder for all components as well as a file with test data.
+Frontend snapshots run with Jest/Enzyme.
+Backend integration tests run with Mocha/Chai/Supertest against an in-memory MongoDB.

 ## Quick Start